Klik hier om dit artikel in het Nederlands te lezen.

 Few girls have been as lucky as to survive Punishment Island, thanks to young men who were too poor to pay a bride price.
 Making sure that they remained unseen, they would paddle to the island during night hours and save a girl from it.
 It was a way for those men to get married without having to pay a bride price.

-The practice was only abandoned in the 1940s, also due to the influence of missionaries; one of them being Dr. Sharp, who also made Bwama Island a quarantine for lepra patients, as explained in this article.
+The practice was only abandoned in the 1940s, also due to the influence of missionaries; one of them being Dr. Sharp, who also made Bwama Island (another island in the lake) a quarantine for lepra patients.
 Dr. Sharp is known to also have rescued girls from Punishment Island, for them to be safe.

 The video below tells the heartbreaking story of Mauda Kyitaragabirwe.
 She is the last survivor of Punishment Island still alive.
 She was so lucky as to be rescued from the island by a fisherman who married her and with whom she had six children.
 She never had the baby she was pregnant with when she was left to die.
 That pregnancy had ended in a miscarriage.